opendatasoft/ods-documentation/source/creating_content/01_creating_content_page/managing_page_security.rst

   - either, the **Public access** button, to let any user access the page, as long as they have access to the portal,
   - or, the **Private access** button, to restrict the access to the page to specically defined users and/or groups of users.

-.. admonition:: Information security in public pages
+.. admonition:: Caution
-   :class: important
+   :class: caution

    If a user has access to a content page but which was created with datasets that user isn't allowed to access, all related visualizations will not load.
 However, the user will be able to read all other information displayed on the content page, such as text.

 Managing page permissions for users and groups
 ----------------------------------------------

-Once the access policy of a content page is set, it is possible to manage users and groups permissions on that page.

-.. admonition:: Users and groups must be added in the Users & Groups section beforehand, otherwise they can't be found in a page security management
+.. admonition:: Important
    :class: important

-   No matter the access policy or the permission, the latter can be given to users invididually or through groups of users, but both users and groups must already be listed in the Users & Groups section of the back office, where users are invited to the portal and where groups are created.
+   Users and groups must be added in the Users & Groups section beforehand, otherwise they can't be found in a page security management.
+No matter the access policy or the permission, permissions can indeed be given to users invididually or through groups of users, but both users and groups must already be listed in the Users & Groups section of the back office (where users are invited to the portal and where groups are created).

 There are 2 permissions available in the security management of a content page: